wilcooo/TagPro-ModFather/README.md

 ### Extra
 (a) A system for userscript authors and/or moderators of ModFather to submit new scripts, and update/edit the data.
 (b) A system to count installs and upvotes, and maybe somehow keeps track of which scripts are installed.
 (c) Reviews by users, and a report system
+(d) A way for mods to show their settings inside ModFather, so that all mods' options are customizable in a central place.

 ## 1. The database
 Stores the following data for each mod.
 Bold means required, the rest in order of recommendation.
 (I would *at least* include everything up to the image)